asus-linux-drivers/asus-numberpad-driver/README.md

 - Automatic NumberPad model detection via [list of used NumberPad layouts for laptops](https://github.com/asus-linux-drivers/asus-numberpad-driver/blob/master/laptop_numpad_layouts) and when is available a connection via finding all other laptops on [linux-hardware.org](https://linux-hardware.org) which use the same version of NumberPad to which might be already in mentioned list associated proper layout
 - Activation/deactivation of NumberPad via holding top right icon or every spot with key `KEY_NUMLOCK` (activation time by default 1s)
 - Fast activation/deactivation of NumberPad via slide gesture beginning on top right icon (by default is required end slide after at least 30% of touchpad width and height)
-- When is NumberPad activated can be used customizable slide gesture beginning on top left (by default is send key `XF86Calculator` so it is prepared for bounding script with toggle functionality of preferred calculator app in your system keyboard shortcuts, [example of mine toggling script](https://github.com/asus-linux-drivers/asus-numberpad-driver/blob/master/scripts/io_elementary_calculator_toggle.sh) (`XF86Calculator` key press can be tested via `xdotool key XF86Calculator`), so first slide gesture activates calculator app and next closes calculator app, by default is also required end each slide after at least 30% of width and height)
+- When is NumberPad activated can be used customizable slide gesture beginning on top left (by default is send key `EV_KEY.KEY_CALC` translated to `XF86Calculator` so it is prepared for bounding script with toggle functionality of preferred calculator app in your system keyboard shortcuts, [example of mine toggling script](https://github.com/asus-linux-drivers/asus-numberpad-driver/blob/master/scripts/io_elementary_calculator_toggle.sh), so first slide gesture activates calculator app and next closes calculator app, by default is also required end each slide after at least 30% of width and height)
 - Support for various keyboard layouts (unicode characters (e.g. `"%"` in layouts `up5401ea, ux581l` or `"#"` in layout `gx701`) are sent via `<left_shift>+<left_ctrl>+<U>+<0-F>+<space>`)
 - Smooth change of backlight levels (endless loop with customizable interval, default 1s)
 - Customizable default level of backlight (by default is default level last used level - works even between reboots)